markekraus/PSRAW/docs/PrivateFunctions/Get-AuthorizationHeader.md

 ```

 ## DESCRIPTION
 Private Function that converts the provided `PSCredential` in to a rfc2617 Authorization header.
 Reddit's API requires `Basic` `Authorization` when requesting certain Access Token types.
-PowerShell does not support this method directly via `Invoke-WebRequest` or `Invoke-RestMethod`, therefore this function provides that missing functionality.
+PowerShell does not currently support this method directly via `Invoke-WebRequest` or `Invoke-RestMethod`, therefore this function provides that missing functionality.
 This is not the same header sent when using the `Credential` parameter on either command.

 This function is not intended for direct usage by the module consumer and is not exported by the module.
 Documentation is provided for developers and contributors.